S.A.C. Capital Advisors: Insider trading cases

 A 2013 article in Yahoo!
 Finance reported that SAC Capital Advisors had been under investigation by the Securities and Exchange Commission (SEC) for six years.
 In November 2010, the SEC conducted raids at the offices of investment companies run by former SAC traders.
 Several days later, SAC received what they described as "extraordinarily broad" subpoenas.
 In February 2011, two former employees were charged with insider trading.
 In November 2012, federal prosecutors levied charges against additional former SAC Capital traders.
 Portfolio manager Michael Steinberg was arrested in March 2013 and accused of using inside information to make $1.4 million in profits for SAC Capital.
 While awaiting a jury verdict, Steinberg fainted, recovered, and was convicted.
 He was sentenced to three-and-a-half years in prison and ordered to pay a $2 million fine.
 After the United States Supreme Court declined to review a United States Court of Appeals for the Second Circuit ruling on two related insider trading convictions, which made it difficult to prosecute insider trading cases, Mr. Steinberg’s conviction was dismissed.

 In July 2013, SAC Capital was charged with conspiracy and securities fraud, citing the actions of 8 current and former employees.
 With the conviction of Mathew Martoma on February 6, 2014, and after a four-week trial, a total of eight former SAC Capital employees were either convicted at trial or pleaded guilty.
 In October 2015, cases against two of the employees were dropped.
 In June 2019, another employee successfully vacated his plea, and prosecutors later dropped the case, filing a nolle prosequi, marking 3 of the 8 original pleas/convictions being dropped.
+A former employee later argued that prosecutors had violated the New York Rules of Professional Conduct in withholding exculpatory evidence through his prosecution, but no hearing was ever held on his claims.

 In July 2013, the SEC filed a civil suit against SAC for failing to properly supervise its traders.
 Additionally, the U.S. Department of Justice "filed a five count criminal indictment by a federal grand jury, including four counts of securities fraud and one count of wire fraud."
 SAC said it would "vigorously fight" the accusations and charges, but shortly thereafter, in November 2013, SAC Capital agreed to plead guilty to all counts of the indictment, stop managing funds for outsiders, and pay a $1.2 billion fine.
 It already agreed to $616 million in fines and penalties, totally 1.8 billion.
 This was split between a $900 million fine in the criminal case and a $900 million forfeiture judgment in a civil money laundering and forfeiture action.
 Trading teams at SAC have since left to join competing hedge funds such as BlueCrest Capital Management, Millennium Management, and Balyasny Asset Management.
 On September 8, 2014, Martoma was sentenced to 9 years in prison and was ordered to forfeit nearly $9.4 million, more than his net worth.